neetjn/riot-widget-s3/README.md

 # riot-widget-s3

-Generate a Riot.js component on the fly, upload to s3, and define your own custom templates.
+Generate a Riot.js widget on the fly, upload to s3, and generate your own custom templates.

+## About